twilio/twilio-voice-react-native/test/appium-harness/README.md

      Apple Signing Team.
 This file should be located in the root of the Expo test app folder `./secrets.json` (adjacent to `package.json`).

-     The contents of the file should be a JSON-encoded object with a single key-value pair:

-     ```json
-     {
-       "appleTeamId": "foobar"
-     }
-     ```

-     It suffices to copy the `secrets.example.json` file to `secrets.json` and replace the content of the file with the `"appleTeamId"` consistent with your use-case.
+     It suffices to copy the `secrets.example.json` file to `secrets.json` and replace the content of the file with values consistent with your use-case.

 3. Prebuild the app for the platform(s) you wish to test on